Gnirt/Gnirt/README.md

 What I value the most at work is the social bond we create when working together towards a common goal.
 I won't remember the feature, nor the code.
 But I'll remember the people, our smiles and struggles while building our project.
 I like creating deep connections with people I'll be happy to hear about or hang out with going forward.
-To fulfill that purpose, I spontaneously propose getting coffee with new and older faces.
+To foster these connections, I enjoy getting coffee with both new and familiar faces.

 ## Feedback makes perfect

 - Feeling down for a few days happens, but feeling so for 2 weeks is, in my case, a warning.
 I'll openly talk about it with my manager to find root causes/solutions and communicate about it at an early stage.
-If you get the impression that I've been feeling down for a while, please notify me.
+Please let me know if you notice that I've been feeling down for a while.
 I'll gladly ponder the last few days.
 - In case of positive feedback, I prefer private praise and feel awkward with public ones

 ## When in doubt, I'll ask